mmstf00/mmstf00/README.md

 ### :man_technologist: &nbsp;About Me :

-As a Junior Java Developer with over a year of professional experience building applications using Java and related technologies, I am deeply passionate about crafting clean, maintainable code.
+As a Junior Java Developer with over a year of professional experience building applications using Java and related technologies, I am deeply passionate about writing clean, maintainable code.
 I am always eager to explore new technologies and techniques to enhance my skills and deliver the best possible results.

 ### Connect with me: